AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

   import Layout from '../../../layouts/BlogPost.astro'
 title: Spring RequestContextHolder and Thread Local Inheritance
 publishDate: '2022-02-03'
-description: Spring has RequestContextHolder which allows to share information related to http request using ThreadLocal variable but can we use it in the real applications which have Thread Pools?
+description: Spring allows exposing HTTP request-related data outside of the Controller class with the help of a thread-bound RequestAttributes object.
+But real-world applications do not process the request with a single thread.
+Can we use RequestAttributes with code that is running inside the thread pool?
 tags:
   [
     'java',